 Having a marketable product in a high traffic retail location are two important elements in successfully making a desired profit.
 The idea and the execution of the idea are different because of the variables in-between.
-In this regard, let’s look at how heatmaps improve retail stores’ resource planning.
+In this regard, let’s look at how heat maps improve retail stores’ resource planning.

-Whether starting a business or an existing owner willing to change, adopting a lean methodology in all aspects of business is a profitable idea.
+Whether starting a business or an existing owner willing to change, adopting a lean methodology in all aspects of business.
+It is a profitable idea.
 What this looks like for a retail store is efficient resource planning and superior organizational ability.
 All those unknown factors eating away at the profit are found and eliminated with business intelligence.

 Improving Resource Planning